eddmann/santa-lang-rs/docs/builtins.md

 ### map

-Apply a pure function over each element within the given collection.

 ```
 map(mapper, collection)
 ```

+Return a collection with a pure `mapper` function applied over each element within the given collection.

 === "List"